 Header image courtesy of Maison Libanaise (via Facebook)

 Originally published by Ching Yuen.
-Last updated by Kelly Eng.
+Last updated by Enoch Ngan.

 It’s time to turn up the heat and add a healthy dose of spice to your next meal with some of our favourite Middle Eastern restaurants in Hong Kong.
 From Lebanese and Egyptian to Turkish to Moroccan cuisine, take your pick from these top spots around town!
 All we know is, there will be hummus galore.

 If you want to feel like Arabic royalty, then head over to Shahrazad Lebanese Dining Lounge & Bar, where they will treat you like kings and queens.
 This Lebanese establishment is one of the most aesthetic restaurants we’ve come across, with plush sofas and gilded furniture strewn across its dining space.
 Emerald blue, deep purple, and gold are just some of the bold, exotic colours used in its interior décor, but Shahrazad is more than just pretty looks.